jngadiub/Trigger4B2G/README.md

 # Trigger4B2G
-First tentative super-simplified ntuplizer to run super-easy trigger studies on 2017 early data
+First tentative super-simplified ntuplizer to run super-easy trigger studies on 2018 early data

 ## Notes on trigger studies
-### 11 july
+### 25 May 2018
-* 2017 data are new, hence we don't have POG blessed objects or recipes yet.
+* 2018 data are new, hence we don't have POG blessed objects or recipes yet.
 We are going to read them from plain miniAOD.
 * Getting muon ID from miniAOD is straightforward, jet ID a bit more difficult (but done), electron ID still work in progress (old 8XX recipes don't work anymore).
-* JSON file used so far is DCS only (as suggested by DQM experts).
 * Global Tag is the proper one for PromptReco (taken from PPD twiki).
 * TrigAnalyzer.cc so far calculates MET trigger efficiencies on single muon dataset.
-### 5 september
 * Latest golden JSON files available
 * MET filters being tested